-problems, solutions, and tools discussed by the interviewees.
-Thus, the main contribution of this extended paper is a set of taxonomies of problems, solutions, and tools regarding AIaTA, which are validated by experts.
-To our knowledge, this is the first work that includes interviews with developers on the usage of AI related to E2E testing of web apps.
+demonstrating the generalizability of the results and examining the underlying relationships among TA problems, AIbased solutions, and existing tools.
+Second, to gather further insights on the application of AIaTA, we conducted interviews with five researchers and practitioners to collect their experience.
+These interviews were recorded, transcribed, and analyzed to identify the key problems, solutions, and tools discussed by the interviewees.
+Thus, the main contribution of this extended paper is a set of taxonomies of problems, solutions, and tools regarding AIaTA, which are corroborated by experts.
+To our knowledge, this is the first work that includes interviews with developers on the usage of AI for TA.